“The end.”

 It’s a copy editor’s job to ensure this doesn’t happen.

-If your story doesn’t consist of many facts, you can ask your copy editor to skim over them and just made sure everything is in place.
-Most copy editors prioritze fixing the facts that affect the manuscript the most.
+If your story doesn’t consist of many facts, you can ask your copy editor to skim over them and just make sure everything is in place.
+Most copy editors prioritize fixing the facts that affect the manuscript the most.

 A quality copy editor can have a huge impact on your manuscript and improve the overall quality of your work.